pbmiranda/aws_web_automation/README.md

 ## Framework - How it works

-This framework uses principles of PageObject Pattern, it maps HTML components to their class (e.g. "Menu", "Product" - extends AbstractPageComponent) and their operations, a kind of "Page Object Pattern".
+This framework uses principles of PageObject Pattern, it maps HTML components to their class (e.g. "Menu", "Product" - extends AbstractPageComponent) and their operations.
-We also use "keyword-driven" to provide more readability.

 ## Locating elements